eatlas/GBR_AIMS_eReefs-basemap/layers/Cities/readme.md

 # Data Dictionary
 - name: Name of the city, suitable for a map label
-- ereefs_scle: Which zoom level of eReefs maps the city should appear on the maps.
+- ereefs_scale: Which zoom level of eReefs maps the city should appear on the maps.
 If blank then this means it doesn't appear in any maps.
 - scs_scale: Which cities to show on the Scientific Consensus Statement map.
 This corresponds to a map of the whole of the GBR.